maliput/maliput_documentation/docs/getting_started.rst

 -------------

 In a dynamic environment, phases in a phase ring are expected to change over a certain condition, such as traffic light changing its state in a time basis.
-`maliput` introduces a `PhaseProvider` interface to allow the user to obtain the current phase.
+`maliput`_ introduces a `maliput::api::rules::PhaseProvider`_ interface to allow the user to obtain the current phase.

 .. code-block:: cpp
     :linenos: